arindamsarkar93/powerlawgraph-ex/README.md

 # powerlawgraph-ex
-Extensions of powerlawgraph by Juho et al
+This repo serves multiple purposes:

-# powerlawgraph - originally by Lee et al
+..* Extending the paper "Bayesian inference on random simple graphs with power-law degree distributions" - Juho Lee et al.

-Implementation for the paper "Bayesian inference on random simple graphs with power-law degree distributions" - Juho Lee
+..* Experiment with other lines of work around power law behavior in Network graphs

 #Trials on Stan implementation underway